splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

      - power

-The mapping process is defined by the system, and a user cannot change it at provisioning time or after.
+The system defines the mapping process, and a user cannot change it at provisioning time or after.
+The mapping is strictly from Splunk Cloud Platform to Splunk Observability Cloud, and not the reverse.

 Existing Splunk Observability Cloud users